-Example 1 – a child that feels they are only loved if they perform and achieve to meet parents’ high expectations may excel academically or in sports.
+Example 1 – a child that feels they are only loved if they perform and achieve to meet parents’ high expectations will strive for perfectionism as an adult and feel they’re constantly failing.

 Example 2 – in a chaotic household with fractious relationships, a child may take on the role of peacemaker, caretaker or helper to create harmony and gain parental love.